radule90/CI_PP__4/README.md

        <td>No fix needed.</td>
      </tr>
      <tr>
-       <td>I can only access the strip update address (https://strip-teaser.herokuapp.com/blog/post/slug/) if I am registered and the author of that post.</td>
+       <td>I can only access the strip update address ([example address](https://strip-teaser.herokuapp.com/blog/update/dani-futuro-a-futuristic-adventure-filled-with-action-and-imagination/)) if I am registered and the author of that post.</td>
        <td>I tried to access the page before and after the implementation of LoginRequiredMixina and UserPassesTestMixin with a test that checks if the logged in user is the author of the comic.
 I repeated the test with several accounts and on several posts, also as non logged in user.</td>
        <td>I could access, after the implementation I could only access if I was logged in and the author of the post.
 If I was not logged in, I was redirected to the Sign In page.
 Whereas if I wasn't the author and was logged in, I got HTTP 403 Forbidden.</td>
        <td>No fix needed.</td>
      </tr>
      <tr>
-       <td>I can only access the strip delete address (https://strip-teaser.herokuapp.com/blog/delete/slug/) if I am registered and the author of that post.</td>
+       <td>I can only access the strip delete address ([example address](https://strip-teaser.herokuapp.com/blog/delete/dani-futuro-a-futuristic-adventure-filled-with-action-and-imagination)) if I am registered and the author of that post.</td>
        <td>I tried to access the page before and after the implementation of LoginRequiredMixin, UserPassesTestMixin with a test that checks if the logged in user is the author of the comic I repeated the test with several accounts and on several posts also as non logged in user.</td>
        <td>I could access, after the implementation I could only access if I was logged in and the author of the post.
 If I was not logged in, I was redirected to the Sign In page.
 Whereas if I wasn't the author and was logged in, I got HTTP 403.</td>
        <td>No fix needed.</td>